moriss/php_wp/README.md

 #########
 At: 0.01Early_GTCoding_Guide.
 ########
+25september24
+You have made some updates to make it easier to find resources.
+You decided the most important thing is to make it as easy as possible to self learn effectively rather than trying to create a resource for others.

+So you have blue/desktop/AAll for code you can grab as you build a site and All_wp_0624 to work throught the static element of the wordpress course.

-QUICK VIEW: You have created a'static_site' directory in your php_wp repo to begin analysing the html, css and javascript portion in blue/Desktop/projects/wordpress/my wp website 0624
+You have created a 'static_site' directory in your php_wp repo to begin analysing the html, css and javascript portion in blue/Desktop/projects/wordpress/my wp website 0624.

+Below can be checked at a later date but above is enough to be getting on with.

-Below is the gtcoding tutorial.
-The course is made up of multiple videos. https://www.youtube.com/watch?v=YUI6biHYjUk&list=PL0-e1OMq5RP4LVmPKRljF5vAU3-Jx3yWQ&index=2
+This is the gtcoding tutorial. https://www.youtube.com/watch?v=YUI6biHYjUk&list=PL0-e1OMq5RP4LVmPKRljF5vAU3-Jx3yWQ&index=2

-Before you start worrying about creating your own easy to follow instructions, You really just want to be able to be competent at creating these wordpress sites as a starting point.
+Quick Setup:

 Where you are just now is your own php_wp git repo in htdocs.
+It needs to be in htdocs so you can run xampp for the php code you will be using.
+Instructions on how to start xampp are in start/xampp_run

 As you work through the course using the notes and referencing the video :
-You have 2 wordpress folders.
+You have 3 wordpress folders.
 1. One you created yourself at: desktop/projects/wordpress
 This is the one you are using for the start of the course for html/css and javascript.
-The desktop/projects/wordpress/my_website_0624 is the version that has the locally installed google fonts and font awsome, so lets use this one as youcan work on it offline.
+The desktop/projects/wordpress/my_website_0624 is the version that has the locally installed google fonts and font awsome so you can work on it offline.

-2. And the official downloaded one at: other locations>computer>opt>lampp>htdocs>wordpress You will migrate to this one when you start with php.
+2. The official downloaded one at: other locations>computer>opt>lampp>htdocs>wordpress You will migrate to this one when you start with php.

+3.php_wp repo in htdocs: This is the actual repo used for the course.
+Here you can organise your notes better and play around with php.